NickRivera102/Movie-Collection/README.md

 # Movie-Collection
-Movie Collection Application
-I wrote this application in Visual Basic.
+I wrote this in Visual Basic.